marktsuchida/Xnuplot/_sources/xnuplot.txt

    plotted using Gnuplot's ``splot`` command instead of the ``plot`` command.

+.. class:: Multiplot([autorefresh=True, persist=False, description=None, kwargs...])

+   An encapsulation of Gnuplot's multiplot facility (see ``set multiplot`` in the Gnuplot manual).

+   The constructor parameters are the same as with the :class:`Plot` and :class:`SPlot` classes, with whom ``Multiplot`` shares the following attributes and methods: :attr:`~Plot.autorefresh`, :attr:`~Plot.description`, :meth:`~Plot.__call__`, :meth:`~Plot.interact`, :meth:`~Plot.refresh`, :meth:`~Plot.save`, :meth:`clone` (see below), and :meth:`~Plot.close`.

+   ``Multiplot`` also inherits from ``list``, but as items holds whole :class:`Plot` and :class:`SPlot` instances (as subplots), rather than plot items.
+When the subplots are modified, the change is reflected in the multiplot (if ``autorefresh`` is set to True on the multiplot).

+   The position and scaling of the subplots are determined by the subplots' :attr:`~Plot.origin` and :attr:`~Plot.size` attributes.

+   :meth:`Multiplot.save` will save the multiplot together with all of its subplots.

+   .. method:: clone([recursive=False, kwargs...])

+      Clone the multiplot.
+If recursive is True, each subplot is cloned and placed in the new multiplot; otherwise, the cloned multiplot shares all of its subplots with the original.

+.. class:: GridMultiplot(rows, cols[, rowsfirst=True, upwards=False, title=None, scale=None, offset=None, kwargs...])

+   An encapsulation of Gnuplot's multiplot facility using a grid layout.

+   This is a version of :class:`Multiplot` that uses Gnuplot's ``set multiplot layout`` option.

+   :arg int rows: number of rows in the multiplot grid

+   :arg int cols: number of columns in the multiplot grid

+   :arg bool rowsfirst: if true, fill the grid with subplots in row-first order

+   :arg bool upwards: if true, start at the bottom row (or the bottom cell of
+                      the first column); else, start at the top row

+   :arg str title: add a title for the multiplot

+   :arg tuple scale: scale factors (xscale, yscale) applied to each subplot

+   :arg tuple offset: offset (in screen coordinates) applied to each subplot

+   ``GridMultiplot`` shares all methods with :class:`Multiplot`, but has additional attributes corresponding to the constructor arguments.

+   .. attribute:: rows

+      The number of rows in the multiplot grid.

+   .. attribute:: cols

+      The number of columns in the multiplot grid.

+   .. attribute:: rowsfirst

+      If true, the grid will be filled with subplots in row-first order; else, in column-first order.

+   .. attribute:: upwards

+      If true, the grid will be filled from bottom to top, starting with the bottom row (or the bottom cell of the first column, if :attr:`rowsfirst` is ``True``); else, the grid will be filled from top to bottom.

+   .. attribute:: title

+      The title for the multiplot.

+   .. attribute:: scale

+      A pair of scale factors (x, y) that are applied to each subplot.

+   .. attribute:: offset

+      A pair of offsets (x, y) that are applied to each subplot.

 .. function:: load(file[, autorefresh=True, persist=False, class_=None])

    Load a plot archived by the :meth:`Plot.save` or :meth:`SPlot.save` method.